 Having more time to think has allowed me to realize how distracting our possessions can be.
 A few weeks ago, I sold my moped which had been with me since high school.
 For both myself and Mrs. CK, it was a catalyst to a selling spree.
 I have especially been working on clearing out larger items that are taking up a lot of space.
 One of these items was an old second-hand chest freezer.
 We had used if for storing meat at one point, as a chest fridge for home-brewing more recently, then it sat idle.
 Chest freezers are designed for optimal efficiency, so I decided to clean it up and compare it against my Energy Star kegerator.
 The losing appliance would be listed and sold on Craigslist.
 Continue reading

-Lately I feel like a dog that’s just been let out of his cage, over-excited by the total and sudden freedom running like a maniac until he can no longer stand.
+Lately I’ve felt like a dog that’s just been let out of his cage, over-excited by the total and sudden freedom running like a maniac until he can no longer stand.
 Having a desk job where you sit for 8 hours a day, week after week, for 14 years straight does not prepare you physically for spending all day everyday active and on your feet.
 Not a day of my freedom has been wasted and I have been sleeping well to say the least.
 As we settle into this new lifestyle, we still break up our week with varying activities.
 This includes one or two days a week getting away from the homestead.
-So far, we have had no trouble occupying ourselves with free adventures.
+So far, we have had no trouble occupying ourselves with cheap hobbies including trout fishing.